qualisys/QTM-Connect-For-Unity/README.md

 #### RTClientSDK.Net

-These is a packaged version of the [Realtime client SDK for .Net](https://github.com/qualisys/RTClientSDK.Net).
+The Unity SDK includes a packaged version of the [Realtime client SDK for .Net](https://github.com/qualisys/RTClientSDK.Net).